Christa Sathish

 Research in Media Practices

-I am a final-year PhD candidate in Media Practices at Middlesex University, London.
-My research focuses on the professional social media use of UK academics.
-As an Hourly Paid Academic at Middlesex University, I have been teaching and guest lecturing Digital Advertising; Digital Marketing; Social Media and Public Relations; as well as Branding to undergraduate and postgraduate students.
+I am a Researcher and Lecturer in Management & Marketing, PhD Media Practices at Westminster University.
 I started my career in Switzerland in 2001 as a Scientist specialised in Pharmaceutical Research & Development and then moved to the UK to study Business and Management during my undergraduate and postgraduate education, followed by a move into Media Studies.
-I am an all-round, interdisciplinary researcher and enjoy working with mixed-method research designs.
+I am an all-round, interdisciplinary researcher and enjoy working with mixed-method research designs and digital methods.
+It is my passion to explore and understand the relationship of Humans and Technology through innovative, creative and contemporary research designs.

 – Knowledge Exchange –